mshokrnezhad/RA_in_SCCN/README.md

 # RA_in_SCCN
 Different Approaches to Allocate Resources in Single Cell Cellular Networks
-- channel_assignment_fp.cpp: Assigning frequency channels where transmit powers are set to a fixed predefined value
+- channel_assignment_fp.cpp: A heuristic approach to assign frequency channels where transmit powers are set to a fixed predefined value
 - node_generator.cpp: Generating nodes in a 2D area
 - opt_mediatior.cpp: Initializing the inputs of pcca_opt.zpl
 - pcca_opt.zpl: Formulating the Resource Allocation Problem (RAP) in Zimpl